gaehlerm/SoftwareEngineering/README.md

 Then it is common to miss some of the if-else branches.
 These are very important to test as most bugs usually hide in conditional statements.
 Make sure that you cover all cases, if necessary using a code coverage tool.

 Similarly you have to make sure your tests cover all the corner cases.
 This is one of the reasons why the tests should be written by the same person as the actual code was.
+The developer knows what the corner cases are, opposite to some other tester.

 You should make sure that you always change only either the code or the tests if you refactor code.
 This is the only way you can be sure that the changes are correct.
 If code and tests have to be changed at once, the changes should be straight forward.